preciofishbone/OmniaDocsG2/pages/page-types/create-new-page-type/index.rst

 .. image:: page-types-blocks.png

-For more information on how to use sections and blocks on pages, see: :doc:`Sections and blocks in a Page Type </pages/page-types/working-with-sections-and-blocks/index>`
+For more information on how to use sections and blocks on pages, see: :doc:`Sections and blocks in a page type </pages/page-types/working-with-sections-and-blocks/index>`

 For information on how to work with blocks, see: :doc:`Working with blocks on pages </blocks/working-with-blocks/index>`